-Students have the opportunity to choose bachelors and integrated masters programs at Universidade Nova de Lisboa.
+Students have the opportunity to choose bachelors and integrated masters programmes at NOVA University Lisbon.
 As an institution internationally renowned for its teaching quality NOVA similarly offers a distinctive education portfolio at national level.

 The first cycle degree (bachelor) at NOVA has a duration of six semesters (three years).

-Some programs at NOVA, namely in the areas of Engineering and Medicine, have a structure consisting of two integrated study cycles – first and second cycles – and are thus called Integrated Masters.
+Some programmes at NOVA, namely in the areas of Engineering and Medicine, have a structure consisting of two integrated study cycles – first and second cycles – and are thus called Integrated Masters.
 The first cycle (bachelor degree) has a duration of six semesters and the second cycle has a duration ranging from four to six semesters.
 The integrated cycle comprises a set of curricular units, and the writing and public defense of a theses, project or internship report.

 Applications to public higher education institutions (such as NOVA) take place on an annual basis through a national competition run by the Portuguese Directorate-General for Higher Education - Direção-Geral do Ensino Superior (DGES) of the Ministry of Science, Technology and Higher Education.

-There is a numerus clausus regime meaning that vacancies for each program are limited.
+There is a numerus clausus regime meaning that vacancies for each programme are limited.

 Candidates can apply through the General Regime or benefit from the Special Conditions for top-level athletes, Portuguese citizens on an official mission abroad, national or foreign staff in a diplomatic mission, permanent staff of the Portuguese Armed Forces, and scholarship holders within the framework of cooperation agreements signed by Portugal.

-To apply students must hold a High School degree (or its legal equivalent) as well as comply with the specific access requirements of the program/institution of their choice.
+To apply students must hold a High School degree (or its legal equivalent) as well as comply with the specific access requirements of the programme/institution of their choice.